 Risks identified in our Audit Plan Commentary Valuation of land and buildings, council dwellings and investment properties (continued) • From reviewing the valuation for Upton Country Park Car Park and Public Conveniences, we identified the toilet block valued had been demolished in January 2022, in preparation for the construction of a new visitor centre.
 Therefore, this should not have been valued as an operational asset as at 31 March 2022 and should not have been on the council's asset register.
 The value of this asset was trivial (£137k), however we recommend that management ensure that assets included in the valuation exercise all exist at the valuation date and that regular discussions with estates and the capital projects team take place to ensure disposed assets are excluded from valuation exercises and the fixed asset register.
-No further instances of this type of error were noted and due to the size of the asset, no further work was performed as we were comfortable this was not indictive of material misstatement. • From reviewing the valuation of Holes Bay, the auditor challenged the classification of this piece of land, following discussion with our auditor expert, after we identified an unusual assumption applied in valuation.
-The valuation calculation subtracted land remediation costs from the value of the land, suggesting that work was needed to bring the land into use for it's intended purpose.
-This implied that the asset was not operational and therefore could be deemed as a surplus asset, until these alterations had been made to the land to make it suitable for residential development (it's intended purpose).
-Management reclassified Holes Bay (value of £15.587m) from Land & Buildings to Surplus assets.
-Disclosures were also updated in the prior period to reflect this classification change as the asset is individually material.
-More detail on the changes can be seen in Appendix C. Our work in this area whilst well progressed, remains in progress.
-To date, the impact of these adjustments has resulted in categorisation changes in Note 12 totalling £15.587m, in addition the total movement to date as a result of our audit findings results in an overall increase in the PPE figure £9.652m.
+No further instances of this type of error were noted and due to the size of the asset, no further work was performed as we were comfortable this was not indictive of material misstatement.
+Our work in this area is complete.
+The total adjustment in light of our audit findings results is an increase in the PPE figure £10.162m.
+This correspondingly increases the Revaluation Reserve by £9.250m and the Capital Adjustment Account by £0.912m.
+The updated valuations have also been reflected in the Revaluations history table presented in Note 12.
 The findings above which are significant in number and value, as was the case in 2020/21 and reinforces the recommendations made last year in respect of greater quality assurance and oversight by both estates and management with a more thorough review of assets with significant movements between years and challenge the valuers on the assumptions used to determine whether the movements are reasonable and in line with their expectation.